 Finding a Safe and Healthy Solution to Payday Loans

 Employers and HR representatives who care about their employees do not want them caught up in this cycle because it causes undue stress and negatively affects their health and the quality of their work.
 But many employers and their HR representatives are floundering to come up with a solution that will end the employee debt cycle and give workers healthier options.
 A growing number of employers are adding financial coaching or education programs, but those options only go so far.

 This is why more and more employers are turning to TrueConnect for help.
 TrueConnect is a web-based, employee benefits program offered at no cost or financial risk to employers.
-TrueConnect provides employees with access to a small loan from an FDIC insured federally chartered bank, without regard to their personal credit score – so even those with no credit score or poor credit can still qualify.
+TrueConnect provides employees with access to a small loan from an FDIC insured bank, no credit score used to qualify – so even those with no credit score or poor credit can still qualify.
 Loans are affordable and repaid through convenient payroll deduction over a fixed one-year term to make it easy to repay.
 For example – for a $1,000 loan, an employee who pays 24 times over a 12 month period would have approximately $47.58 deducted from each paycheck.
 This results in approximately $141.92 in finance charges over twelve months with an Annual Percentage Rate of 24.92%.
 The number of payments, payment amounts, total finance charges, and Annual Percentage Rate will vary based on loan amount, payroll repayment periods, and number of days the loan is outstanding prior to the first payment date.
 Additionally, TrueConnect has automated administration, which makes very little additional work required for the employer.

 How Doña Ana County Employees Are Reacting to TrueConnect